cassidyschul/American_cancer_stats/README.md

 Bar charts were created to compare incidence and mortality counts between females and males based on the cancer site.
 ![bar_all_years_Incidence.png](https://github.com/cassidyschul/American_cancer_stats/blob/main/Figures/bar_all_years_Incidence.png?raw=true)
 ![bar_all_years_Mortality.png](https://github.com/cassidyschul/American_cancer_stats/blob/main/Figures/bar_all_years_Mortality.png?raw=true)

+Statistical analysis using the independent t-test was performed to determine if there was significant difference between male and female average incidence and mortality counts.
+The results indicated that there is not a significant difference between female and male for both incidence average counts for each cancer site (T statistic = 0.341, p value = 0.735) and mortality average counts for each cancer site (T- statistic = 0.417, p value = 0.679).

 ### Dependencies